0xsequence/sequence.js/packages/wallet/dapp-client/README.md

 - **Parameters:**
   - `chainId`: `ChainId` - The primary chain ID for the new session.
-  - `implicitSessionRedirectUrl`: `string` - The URL to redirect back to after login.
   - `permissions?`: `Signers.Session.ExplicitParams` - (Optional) Permissions to request the user to approve for the new session (Unrestricted permissions if not provided).
   - `options?`: `{ preferredLoginMethod?, email? }` - (Optional) Options for the new session.
 - **Returns:** `Promise<void>`